by G. Jack Urso

 The Manson Family Connection

-Doreen Gaul was one of thousands of teenagers who migrated to California, with or without their parent’s permission in the 1960s.
+Doreen Gaul was one of hundreds of thousands, if not millions, of young people who migrated to California, and Los Angelesin particular, with or without their parent’s permission in the 1960s.
 Spurred on by the “Summer of Love” in 1967, and media representations in film, TV, and publications, California, and San Francisco and Los Angeles in particular, became the Mecca for the Counterculture.
 Indeed, many Mansion Family members fit that profile.

 Gaul was described as wearing the “hippie clothing” reportedly favored by female Scientologists, as well as a lot of teenagers of the era.
 It was the uniform du jour.
 At the time, Gaul lived in a converted mansion owned by Scientology and James Sharp (see fig. 7, below) lived nearby in another Scientology-related boarding house.
 The 15-year-old son of a well-off businessman from St. Louis, MO, Sharp, described by his father as “very intelligent,” was given permission to go to Los Angeles to study Scientology.
 He arrived in June 1969, the same month as Gaul.